 Event model

-This topic describes the event model for events stored in Imply Lumi.
+This topic describes event data as stored in Imply Lumi after all data processing is complete.

 Event components